rad-lab/simple-phrase-transform/README.md

-# transformational-grammar
+# simple-phrase-transform
-Generates new sentences based on existing ones using  transformational grammar
+Generates new sentences based on existing ones using simplified grammatical rules.

 To run use python 3: